 Advice and Feedback Hours:

-I am currently completing a DPhil in International Development at the University of Oxford.
+I hold a DPhil in International Development from the University of Oxford.
 My research focuses on labour markets and employment in developing countries; with emphasis on how perceptions shape behaviour among jobseekers, and the economic effects of donor institutions on the labour market of recipient countries.
-I hold an MSc. in Economics from the London School of Economics and Political Science and a BSc. in Economics and Actuarial Science from the University of Southampton.
+I also graduated with an MSc. in Economics from the London School of Economics and Political Science and a BSc. in Economics and Actuarial Science from the University of Southampton.

 Harris, J. (2020).
 If you can’t do teach: Exploring short-termism in the teaching profession.
 International Journal of Educational Research, 99, 101519. https://doi.org/10.1016/j.ijer.2019.101519

 Harris, J. (2019).
 Occupational choice of skilled workers in the presence of a large development sector: Evidence from Sierra Leone.
 WIDER Working Paper 2019/101.
 Helsinki: UNU-WIDER.

 Harris, J. (2018).
 Preferences of Possibilities?
 Understanding the labour supply decision in a LIC context.
 IGC Working Paper F-39408-SLE-1.